 Not all Jews accepted this, “Matt 19:7, “They say unto him, Why did Moses then command to give a writing of divorcement, and to put her away?”
 Jesus further expounds in the next 2-verses of 8-9, “He saith unto them, Moses (not God) because of the hardness of your hearts suffered you to put away your wives: but from the beginning it was not so.
 9 And say unto you, Whosoever shall put away his wife, except it be for fornication (during betrothal), and shall marry another, committeth adultery: and whoso marrieth her which is put away doth commit adultery.”
 God states in Gen. 2:24, “Therefore shall a man leave his father and his mother, and shall cleave unto his wife: and they shall be one flesh.”
 After the sexual union, the man cleaves (no divorce takes place) to his wife, and they are one flesh.

-More Bible scriptures will be provided in the following pages.
+More important scriptures will be provided about divorce, adultery, and remarriage in the following sections.